BielRoig/hfeb-guide/content/docs/matchup-spread/dreadnought.md

 The keys to the matchup are:

-- use Duress and Cabal Therapy to hit Dreadnought or the right counters;
 - respect **Stifle** on your key abilities;
 - remember that **Vision Charm** can mill the cards put back on top with Krosan Reclamation;
 - don't underestimate **Brain Freeze**;
 - minimize damage from your manabase;
 - post-board, bring in artifact removal, Xantid Swarm, and possibly Swords to Plowshares;
-- save Naturalize when it might be needed against Back to Basics;
+- save Naturalize when it might be needed against Back to Basics.
-- quickly convert a resolved Survival into a kill line.

 In short: against Mono U Dreadnought speed isn't enough.
-You have to be fast in the right way, respecting the few cards that can turn an apparently safe line into an immediate loss.
+You have to be fast in the right way, respecting the cards that can turn an apparently safe line into an immediate loss.

 The matchup is playable, but it demands a lot of precision.
 Every turn should be evaluated on two questions: how quickly you can win, and how quickly the opponent can put a protected 12/12 into play.